girltoy/JungleWar/docs/jobs/submitJobText.md

       },
     };
     ```
-    If you wanted to submit multiple inputs in a single job,
+    If you wanted to submit multiple inputs in a single job, the sources object might look like this:
+    ```javascript
+    const sources = {
+      "input-1": {
+        "input.txt": "Somet